Download the jLog User’s Guide (PDF)

 Place the cursor between the column you want to remove and the next column, making sure that the special cursor appears.
 Then, click and hold the mouse down while moving to the left or right.
 Release when the column size is as preferred.
 Repeat for other columns if necessary.
 End by using View->Save view->n to save the view.

-Open View->Columns and select the column name in the Active Columns table to the right and push the Rem(ove) button.
+You can also open View->Columns and select the column name in the Active Columns table to the right and push the Rem(ove) button.
+Copy a column name from the available view to the Active view to un-hide a column.
 Repeat if necessary and the close the Columns setup window using the OK button.

-jLog has a basic set of 13 columns that cannot be replaced; only moved or removed (actually hidden).
-The initial 13 columns are followed by 10 replaceable columns.
+jLog has a basic set of 13 columns that cannot be replaced; only moved or hidden.
+The initial 13 columns are followed by 25 flexible (replaceable) columns.
 Each of the replaceable columns can be swapped with 33 other columns (e.g. IOTA#, CQ Zone, Contest ID, etc.).

-To add a column (i.e. replace one of the 10 flexible columns), open View->Columns.
-The table to the left contains the 13 basic columns followed by the currently chosen 10 flexible columns.
+To add a column (i.e. replace one of the 25 flexible columns), open View->Columns.
+The table to the left contains the 13 basic columns followed by the currently chosen, up to 25 flexible columns.
 Edit the replaceable columns using the "Setup flexible columns" button, then exit using the OK button.
 The content of the Available columns to the left will reflect the changes, as will the table to the right where replaced columns will be automatically removed.
 Add a column to the Active columns table by selecting the name in the Available Columns table and then clicking the '+>' button in the middle.
 Repeat if necessary and the close the Columns setup window using the OK button.

-Some of the Drop-down menus may contain a large number of entries that would complicate every day use.
+Some of the Drop-down or pop-up menus may contain a large number of entries that would complicate every day use (e.g. frequencies or modes).
 The View menu provides commands to select the entries that reflect your needs.
 Only the selected entries will appear e.g. the corresponding entries in the Entry window.

 Use View->Modes to select your preferred modes.
 Not that the ADIF hierarchy is shown, differentiating between modes and submodes.
 As an example: FT8 is a mode, but FT4 is a submode under the MFSK mode.